-You expect your tiny house to be cozy and this is the reason why tiny house insulation is important.
+You expect your tiny house to be cosy and this is the reason why tiny house insulation is important.
 They are more susceptible to exposure due to their tiny size.
-Things like wind shear strips the cocoon envelope from around the house which enhances the transfer of cold into the interior.
+Things like wind shear which strips the cocoon envelope from around the house which enhances the transfer of cold into the interior.

 So what is the best for tiny house insulation.

 It is during the building stage when it is best for applying tiny house insulation and the easiest way to do this is with spray foam.
 Why?
 Because spray foam provides the best barrier to air, moisture, heat and cold transfer.
 This is even more important if building a tiny house using a shipping container because of the susceptibility of metal to form condensation and transfer heat and cold.